-The key points covered in this Fire Marshal training course are:
+The key points covered in this Fire Marshal course online are:

 We understand that as an employer, by law you are responsible for fire safety and may have lots of questions.
-In order to put your mind at ease, we’ve put together common Fire Marshal / Fire Warden questions and answers our training experts receive.
+To put your mind at ease, we’ve put together common fire marshal/fire warden questions and answers our training experts receive.

 Hopefully, we have answered what you were looking for.
 However, if this isn’t the case, our friendly team are happy to assist.

-Having a trained Fire Marshal on site helps you meet your legal obligations as set out in the Regulatory Reform (Fire Safety) Order 2005 and this can be achieved through a fire marshal certificate.
+Having a trained fire marshal or warden on site helps you meet your legal obligations as set out in the Regulatory Reform (Fire Safety) Order 2005 and this can be achieved through a Fire Marshal certificate.

 The difference between a fire marshal and a fire warden isn't much, they are quite similar, but there are differences between the two.

 A fire marshal’s responsibilities generally fall into two categories: preventing fires and safe emergency evacuation.

 A fire warden's responsibilities are to clear the building and ensure no one is inside by carrying out a quick check and a thorough role call at the fire assembly point.

 Fire Marshal training certificates expire after 3 years, so ideally you should ensure you renew your Fire Marshal training before it expires.
 However, refresher training should be taken every year or even more frequently if you have higher workplace risks to ensure your staff effectively refresh their knowledge and will act appropriately in the event of a fire.